Niteshkoli/currency-converter/README.md

 <!-- Env Variables -->
 ### :key: Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will not need to add the environment variables to your .env file

-`API_KEY`

-`ANOTHER_API_KEY`

 <!-- Getting Started -->
 ## 	:toolbox: Getting Started